YVZYLDZ11/ML/README.md

 # ML

-I did them to improve myself and learn the field of Machine Learning.
+It was created to develop its own in the field of machine learning and to work on projects there.